Understand what virtual assistants actually cost in 2026 across different experience levels, specializations, and regions.

 Yes, if you're spending more than 10 hours/week on bookkeeping tasks or paying a US bookkeeper $4,500+/month.
 A bookkeeping VA from India costs $1,500–$2,200/month and handles QuickBooks reconciliation, accounts payable/receivable, financial reporting, and payroll support.
 The annual savings range from $27,600 to $51,600 compared to a US hire.
 The key requirement is that your VA has proficiency in your accounting platform (QuickBooks, Xero, or equivalent).
 For businesses with complex compliance or multi-entity accounting, pair the VA with a fractional CPA for $500–$800/month rather than hiring a full-time bookkeeper in-house.

 The best VA company for small businesses offers transparent pricing, a free trial period, replacement guarantees, and specialization matching.
 Key factors: all-in monthly pricing with no hidden fees, pre-vetted candidates matched to your industry, dedicated (not shared) attention, and a 5-day free trial so you evaluate fit before committing.
-Managed providers based in India offer the best combination of quality and cost for small businesses, with rates starting at $800/month for general admin VAs.
+Managed providers based in India offer the best combination of quality and cost for small businesses, with rates starting from $800/month for general admin VAs.
 When evaluating providers, use the six criteria outlined earlier: pricing transparency, replacement guarantee, trial availability, specialization depth, management support, and talent pool diversity.

 Yes.
 Zedtreeo offers a 5-day free trial where you work with a pre-vetted VA on real tasks from your business.
 This lets you evaluate task quality, communication responsiveness, and cultural fit before any financial commitment.
 During the trial, assign a mix of tasks that represent your actual day-to-day needs—not just simple test assignments.
 This gives you a realistic picture of what the working relationship will look like at scale.
 If the VA isn't the right fit, Zedtreeo provides replacement candidates at no cost.